IBM/unitxt/docs/docs/adding_dataset.rst

 Putting it all together!
 ------------------------

 Now everything is ready to use the data!
-We use standard recipe to load it with three in-context examples.
+We use a standard recipe to load it with three in-context examples.

 .. code-block:: python